maratai/craftery/nonfiction/social_sciences.md

 # Cartography and Geography
 - Mark Monmonier. *How to Lie with Maps*, 3rd ed.

+# Economics
+- Eduardo Porter. *The Price of Everythign: Finding Method in the Madness of What Things Cost*.

 # Japan
 - Karen Nakamura. *Deaf in Japan: Signing and the Politics of Identity*.
 - Emiko Ohnuki-Tierney. *Illness and Culture in Contemporary Japan: An Anthropological View*.